AY2324S2-CS2113T-T09-4/User-Guide/CS2101/UserGuide_2101.md

 ![Terminal Directory String](img_2101/macos/cd_desktop.png)

 > ❗ The directory and CLI for you may look different from the one shown in the guide!
 This is **normal** as the guide was created using a different computer.
-As long as the top of the window shows '**zsh**', you are good to go!
+As long as the top of the window shows `zsh`, you are good to go!

 You can type different things into the CLI, and press <kbd>Enter</kbd> to make your computer read the input and process it as a command.